 Figure 8: Shapes filled with linear gradients rotated to different angle values

 - ii.
-Radial gradient types start with one color from a center position, and then merge into other colors towards the edge of the shape they fill.
+Radial gradient types start with one color from a center position, and then merge into other colors towards the edge of the shape they fill, in the form of a circle.
 You can change the position of the center from which the gradient radiates to either the center, or any of the four corners as you can see in Figure 9.
 If your radial gradient has many stops with contrasting colors, the gradient might end up looking like concentric curves rather than smooth gradients.

 Figure 9: Shapes filled with radial gradients centered from different positions